tobek/headsoak/notes.md

 ##### bits and bugs

+- copy nginx config and stub wrapper html file from server into repo, with deploy/setup instructions
 - refactor tag view so that nm-nut includes nm-tag
 - refactor modal
     - mainly need one function, with alert/confirm/prompt/etc just setting a couple defaults